With lockdowns ending around the world, many countries have started to ease border restrictions and reopen for international tourists.

 See the complete details and entry requirements for Norway's Tourism Reopening

 Poland will be reopening for tourism on June 13th, first allowing EU countries to visit.

 Poland made the announcement today that it will be reopening its borders and lifting restrictions to visitors coming in from the 26 countries of the European Union.

 As of June 13th, EU countries will not have to quarantine or isolate when they arrive into Poland.

 Read more information about Poland's reopening for tourism and what's currently open inside the country.

 As of June 2020, Portugal has reopened its doors for tourism from select countries.
-Unlike some other countries now accepting tourists, mainland Portugal is not requiring a confinement/isolation period for the new arrivals.

 See the complete list of countries that Portugal is welcoming for tourism.

 Romania has reopened for tourism on July 7th